 Helping you cope with changes to your digestive system

 If you undergo a total gastrectomy, you will have to alter your eating patterns and diet considerably.
-Your digestive tract may continue to function, but you will have minimal storage capacity.
+Your digestive tract may continue to function, but you will have reduced storage capacity.
 Your dietitian will help you cope with these changes.
 He or she will help you determine which foods may be easiest to consume and digest.
 Also, your dietitian will show you how to adjust to your new diet by eating smaller amounts of food on a more frequent basis.

-If you receive parenteral nutrition while undergoing cancer treatment, your dietitian will work with your doctors to support you and monitor your nutrition status.
+If you receive parenteral nutrition while undergoing stomach cancer treatment, your dietitian will work with your doctors to support you and monitor your nutrition status.
 Your care team will review your lab work daily and make modifications to the nutrition formula you receive, as needed.